unruled/datefordev/README.md

 ~/dateprog $ git add .
 ~/dateprog $ git commit -m "assets were precompiled for the production"
 ````
+Amazon CloudFront note: if you have CloudFront set up then assets will be fetched from Heroku for the first time but then they will be served from `CLOUDFRONT_ENDPOINT`.
+When you are updating assets you may need to reset the cache in the CloudFront control panel.
+See [this article - see "Option 2"](http://brandonhilkert.com/blog/setting-up-a-cloudfront-cdn-for-rails/) for detailed instruction on setting up CloudFront

 5. Create the application on Heroku to deploy the `dateprog` app into it
 6. Setup the production environment varables for Heroku